Thursday, August 04, 2016

 Run by the Answers In Genesis Ministry, this place promotes the idea that everything in the Bible's first book truly and actually and genuinely happened.

 The museum itself is very well-done: big, clean, and thorough.
 It is on a large plot of land with statues of dinosaurs everywhere, because this place loves dinosaurs.
-A focal point of the museum is how the Bible mentions dinosaurs and humans co-existing even though it does not really mention that and the two animals were separated by tens of millions of years.
+A focal point of the museum is how the Bible mentions dinosaurs and humans co-existing even though the book does not mention that and the two animals were separated by tens of millions of years.

 Skepticism aside, I went into this visit with an open mind to find out how another culture experiences world.